 the bunkhouse at Warren Farm

-The bunkhouse is in a single story stone built former Dairy, with purpose-built robust and generously-sized bunkbeds for up to 10 active adults (current configuration has swapped one of the bunkbeds for a large squishy sofa to give you somewhere comfy to chill out indoors - we can easily swap back with enough notice).
-All mattresses are orthopedic & hypo-allergenic, so you'll get a good night's sleep even after the most energetic day.
+The bunkhouse is in a single story stone built former Dairy, with purpose-built robust and generously-sized bunkbeds for up to 12 active adults (no measly kids bunkbeds to squeeze into).
+All mattresses are orthopaedic & hypo-allergenic, so you'll get a good night's sleep even after the most energetic day.
 Complete with wet room and Ladies & Gents toilets.

-Being single storey with no internal steps & only a door hearth to negotiate at the entrance, we're accessible to those with limited mobility, though not specifically designed for it.
+Being single storey with no internal steps & only a very low doorstep to negotiate at the entrance, we're accessible to those with limited mobility, though not specifically designed for it.
 Ask for more info.

 History fans may enjoy the unusual shape of the toilet cubicles, which are curved where they back on to an original medieval bread oven, and spotting the year the Dairy was extended to its current size carved into a wooden beam (over 150 years ago).
 The bunkhouse also has good views of the medieval St Mary's Church to the sea beyond.
 You may even be able to see Lundy Island on a clear day.